ecmwf/metview-docs/docs/confluence/tutorials/data_analysis_and_vis/organising_macros.rst

 ============================

 It is possible to write your own C/C++/Fortran code and interface it with Metview Macro.
 In this way we can write functions in another language and call them directly from a macro, passing variables such as vectors, numbers and fieldsets between them.
 This is beyond the scope of this training course, but be aware that it is possible!
-It is currently documented in the `2014 Metview training course <https://confluence.ecmwf.int/display/METV/Tutorials>`_, and examples are given in the solutions folder if you'd like to have a look.
+It is currently documented in the `2014 Metview training course <tutorials>`, and examples are given in the solutions folder if you'd like to have a look.